gklyne/annalist/documents/installing-annalist.md

 Alternatively, see `src/annalist_root/stunnel_dev_https.conf` for using `stunnel` to proxy HTTPS requests to HTTP for Django's internal development server.

 If using Google authentication, remember to update the login redirect URLs on the `developers.google.com` [dashboard](https://console.developers.google.com/apis/dashboard).
 Other authentication providers will require similar treatment.
 The Annalist login redirect URLs end with `/annalist/login_done/`.

+The Annalist identity provider configuration (typically in `~/.annalist/providers/` must also reflect the correct login redirect URL).

 ### Setting up Apache httpd on Ubuntu to forward HTTPS requests